Back to Living Real Change

 10 tips for food safety

-7. Prepackage food in small serving sizes.
+• Prepackage food in small serving sizes.
 “People like personal servings.
-This helps with portion control, prevents cross-contamination, and prevents having extras that will sit out and spoil,” says Waldeck.
+This helps with portion control, prevents cross-contamination, and prevents having extras that will sit out and spoil,” Waldeck says.

-10. Unpack perishable food promptly.
-Any leftovers should be removed from the car and the cooler as soon as you return home and placed in the refrigerator immediately.
+• Unpack perishable food promptly.
+As soon as you return home, remove any leftovers from the car and cooler and place them in the refrigerator immediately.

-“Your risk of food poisoning is enhanced when you take food out in the summer heat for extended periods of time,” says Waldeck.
+“Your risk of food poisoning is enhanced when you take food out in the summer heat for extended periods of time,” Waldeck says.
 “So many people focus on the fun and neglect the health risk involved with outdoor social gatherings.
 With a little preplanning, you can keep everyone healthy and happy this summer.”

 Need to make an appointment with a Piedmont physician?
 Save time, book online.